Community Leadership & Service

 - Professional development seminars on topics including job searching, public speaking and networking.

 - Planned social events where you can connect with almost 400 other student leaders participating in LIVE.
 LEARN.
 INTERN. programs.
-These events may include: trivia night, a trip to a Nationals baseball game, volunteer projects, canoeing on the Potomac and a trip to Mt.
+These events may include: a trip to a Nationals baseball game, a student BBQ, volunteer projects, canoeing on the Potomac and a trip to Mt.
 Vernon.

 Find Out More